Theoretical vs. Actual Network Speeds

 - 802.11n offers up to 300 Mbps

-Factors Limiting Wi-Fi Connection SpeedsThe disparity between theoretical and practical Wi-Fi performance comes from network protocol overhead, radio interference, physical obstructions on the line of sight between devices, and decreasing signal strength with distance.
+Factors Limiting Wi-Fi Connection SpeedsThe disparity between theoretical and practical Wi-Fi performance comes from network protocol overhead, radio interference, physical obstructions on the line of sight between devices, and distance between devices.
 In addition, as more devices communicate on the network simultaneously, its performance will also decrease.

 A Wi-Fi network connection operates at the highest possible speed that both devices (endpoints) can support.
 An 802.11g laptop connected to an 802.11n router, for example, will network at the lower speeds of 'g'.